Mail-in and Absentee Ballot

 Learn more about the annual mail-in ballot request.

 If you have a disability that prevents you from applying in person for your mail ballot or delivering your mail ballot, you may designate an agent to deliver your ballot materials for you.
-You must designate the agent in writing using this form or a form provided by your county.
+You must designate someone in writing using the Authorize a Designated Agent Form or a form provided by your county.

 Accessible Remote Ballot Marking Solution for Mail Voting